krishnakaushik25/Locality-Sensitive-Hashing/README.md

 # Locality Sensitive Hashing Python Code for Look-Alike Modelling

-This project idea is based on the research paper below: [A Sub-linear, Massive-scale Look-alike Audience Extension System](http://proceedings.mlr.press/v53/ma16.pdf).With look-alike audience extension system, any advertiser can easily generate a set of customized audience by just providing a list of existing customers without knowing the detailed targetable attributes in a sophisticated advertising system.
+This project idea is based on the research paper below: [A Sub-linear, Massive-scale Look-alike Audience Extension System](http://proceedings.mlr.press/v53/ma16.pdf).
+With look-alike audience extension system, any advertiser can easily generate a set of customized audience by just providing a list of existing customers without knowing the detailed targetable attributes in a sophisticated advertising system.

 ## Business Objective